 Current sentences for powder cocaine and drug offense-related enhancements are more than sufficient.
 NACDL opposes any proposal to reduce the 100:1 ratio by increasing powder cocaine penalties.
 Raising already harsh powder cocaine sentencing levels is no answer to the problem of disproportionate and discriminatory crack sentences.
 There is no credible evidence that powder cocaine penalties, which are generally much longer than heroin or marijuana sentences, are insufficiently harsh.
-Given that 85% of defendants sentenced at the federal level for powder cocaine offenses are non-white, increasing powder sentences would exacerbate the disproportionate impact of cocaine sentencing on minorities.
+Given that 83% of defendants sentenced at the federal level for powder cocaine offenses are non-white, increasing powder sentences would exacerbate the disproportionate impact of cocaine sentencing on minorities.

 Likewise, there is absolutely no need to amend the Sentencing Guidelines so as to add or increase sentencing enhancements.
 The majority of crack cases do not involve aggravating circumstances, and current laws provide sufficient enhancements for the most common aggravating factors; in addition, sentencing judges have discretion to consider unmentioned factors.
-Because the existing guideline enhancements, in concert with the applicable statutes, more than adequately punish such offense aggravators (e.g., weapon involvement or prior criminal conduct), there is no need for the Commission to consider new enhancements, as directed by the pending bills.
-It bears mentioning, however, that S. 1711 sets forth general, as opposed to specific, directives that do not mandate new and unnecessary enhancements.
-This language is vastly superior to other pending legislation that would mandate enhancements.
+Because the existing guideline enhancements, in concert with the applicable statutes, more than adequately punish such offense aggravators (e.g., weapon involvement or prior criminal conduct), there is no need for the Commission to consider new enhancements.